Module 4:

 • Since 2006, the United Nations Security Council has passed four resolutions demanding that North Korea suspend its development of long-range missiles and imposing sanctions on North Korea.
 These included: UNSCR 1718 (2006), 1874 (2009), 1985 (2011) and 2087 (2013).

-• Despite international sanctions, recent reports by the U.S. Office of the Director of National Intelligence and the United Nations Panel of Experts on sanctions against North Korea state that Pyongyang continues to attempt to export ballistic missile technologies and components.
+• Despite international sanctions, recent reports by the U.S. Defense Intelligence Agency and the United Nations Panel of Experts on sanctions against North Korea state that Pyongyang continues to attempt to export ballistic missile technologies and components.
 [2]

-How does North Korea use space launches to further its program?
+How has North Korea used space launches to further its program?

 • There are no significant differences between rockets used as ballistic missiles and rockets used to place satellites in orbit.
 Rocket programs, including North Korea’s, are often presented as space launch programs in an effort to deflect international suspicions while a country develops and tests technologies for offensive military use.

-• The United States intelligence community has expressed uncertainty, however, concerning whether North Korea has the capability to deploy a warhead on its missiles.
-This would require North Korea to fashion a reentry vehicle to protect the missile’s warhead from extreme heat when it reenters the earth’s atmosphere.
+• The United States intelligence community has assessed that North Korea has the capability to deploy a warhead on its missiles.
+[3] This would require North Korea to fashion a reentry vehicle to protect the missile’s warhead from extreme heat when it reenters the earth’s atmosphere.

 How do we monitor North Korea’s progress?